Tencent/FaceDetection-DSFD/README.md

 ## DSFD: Dual Shot Face Detector
+Our paper [DSFD: Dual Shot Face Detector](https://arxiv.org/abs/1810.10220) has been accepted by CVPR2019!

+Code will be made available soon.

 Our DSFD face detector achieves state-of-the-art performance on [WIDER FACE](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/WiderFace_Results.html) and [FDDB](http://vis-www.cs.umass.edu/fddb/results.html) benchmark.

-Our paper is published in arXiv: [DSFD: Dual Shot Face Detector](https://arxiv.org/abs/1810.10220).

-Code will be made available upon publication.

 Please cite DSFD in your publications if it helps your research: